oracle/weblogic-azure/_includes/sub-template-create-update-wls-on-aks.md

   - **Basics** blade, configure the creadentials for WebLogic and select User assigned managed identity.

+    - If you are updating a WebLogic cluster, make sure you have right domain UID and domain name.

-  - **Configure** blade, configure the AKS cluster, image selection and Java EE application selection.
+  - **Configure AKS cluter** blade, configure the AKS cluster, image selection and Java EE application selection.

+    - If you are updating a WebLogic cluster, make sure you have selected the right AKS cluster and ACR.

   - **TLS/SSL configuration** blade, configure TLS/SSL certificates for Identity Key Store and Trust Key Store, which will be applied to WebLogic cluster.